paulbusse/Hamok/docs/usage.md

 **<u>Overview</u>**

+The version indicates when this key has been introduced or last changed

 | key                    | Version | default   | description                                                  |
 | ---------------------- | :-----: | --------- | ------------------------------------------------------------ |
 | `mqtt.broker`          |    -    | -         | Mandatory field.
 Host where the MQTT broker runs             |